 If you have completed an undergraduate degree already, you may be interested in our Masters Degree in Childhood and Youth or Masters Degree in Education.
 Both of these qualifications offer you the chance to study:

 Alternatively, our Open Masters qualification allows you to create a personalised course of study across a range of academic disciplines, aligning with your employment needs and professional aspirations.

 The module Advance your independent learning may be of particular interest.
 It provides a structure and support to conduct your own professional enquiry into an area you are interested in.

 We have a range of free online resources that can help a range of roles and interests in supporting young children’s learning and development.
 Our free online learning platform OpenLearn has an extensive searchable database of courses, including:

 Working closely with the Scottish Government, we have supported the Early Learning and Childcare (ELC) sector in Scotland to produce the free online module Identifying and supporting additional support needs in early learning and childcare.

-There are upcoming presentations for this module starting on:
+There are upcoming presentations for this module in September and November 2022.

 Please check the website as enrolment dates will be displayed in the course listings a few weeks before the next presentation date.

 In partnership with Public Health England, NHS England and Activematters, we have developed the free course Supporting Physical Development in Early Childhood.